Disclaimer: The views expressed on this page are mine and do not necessarily accord with those of any of my employers, past or present.

 Where you have several menus of related topics, consider using them as an alternative way in to your material for the reader.
 That is, alternative to the primary structure of your document, web site, or online help system, which is normally a contents list (of links).

-An example of such a menu of relationship menus is the Hang gliding related topics pages section of the Hang gliding menu.
+An example of such a menu of relationship menus is the Hang gliding related topics menus section of the main History of hang gliding menu.
 Such a list has something in common with an index (in a book or web site) but it is ‘manually’ constructed and, hopefully, more useful than an automatically generated index.